 Things to do in Coimbra

-Visit the University of Coimbra- Probably the most popular thing to do while in Coimbra.
-I never care about stuff like this but they have a gorgeous library (that’s covered in gold and bats live in it!)
-And they also had a great terrace to see the city.
-Worth a visit in my opinion.
+VISIT THE UNIVERSITY OF COIMBRA.
+Probably the most popular thing to do while in Coimbra.
+I never care about stuff like this, but they have a gorgeous library (that’s covered in gold and bats live in it!)
+And they also had a great terrace to see the city—worth a visit in my opinion.
+You can walk in to buy tickets the day of.
 Note: They don’t allow you to take photos of the library.

-See the city from different angles- We were pleasantly surprised to wander into some of the prettiest viewpoints in Coimbra.
+CAPTURE THE CITY FROM DIFFERENT ANGLES.
+We were pleasantly surprised to wander into some of the prettiest views in Coimbra.
 They were all near or around the Old Town or near the bridge, plus the one above is from the university.
 You’ll be sure to spot these as you’re doing your self-guided walking tour.